 Though most of us think that courts are the most effective way of settling disputes between parties, there are various other ways that the disputes between parties may be resolved.
-Dispute resolution processes that are 'alternative' to traditional court proceedings are often referred to as alternative dispute resolution (ADR).54 In recent years, governments both at the federal and state levels prefer parties to engage in alternative dispute resolution methods before they initiate proceedings in a court.
+Dispute resolution processes that are 'alternative' to traditional court proceedings are often referred to as alternative dispute resolution (ADR).60 In recent years, governments both at the federal and state levels prefer parties to engage in alternative dispute resolution methods before they initiate proceedings in a court.
 Alternative dispute resolution bodies employ a variety of ADR methods to help parties to resolve their dispute.
-Some of the ADR methods that have been proven to be effective in resolving disputes between the parties include arbitration, mediation, conciliation and ombudsman.55
+Some of the ADR methods shown to be effective in dispute resolution include arbitration, mediation, conciliation and the ombudsman.61 arbitration mediation